Rules

 No porn.

-- Sexual arousal of the viewer should not be the intended effect of coital scenes.
+Note: Nipples and breasts are allowed if they are presented in a non-sexual context. - Sexual arousal of the viewer should not be the intended effect of coital scenes.

 -

-No obscene/harassing lyrics.
+No predominantly obscene/harassing lyrics.

 Songs with lyrics that do not follow these rules must be cut or otherwise censor the words that do not comply.- No audio sources (e.g. songs, trailers) where sexual acts are the primary theme.